Exopy/exopy/docs/source/dev_guide/measure.rst

 Post-execution hooks
 ^^^^^^^^^^^^^^^^^^^^

-A post-execution hook is run after the tasks attached to a measure, and this no matter the execution succeeded or not (save if the user stopped the measure and asked not to run them).
+A post-execution hook is run after the tasks attached to a measure, no matter whether the execution succeeded or not (except if the user stopped the measure and asked not to run it).
 They are hence perfectly fitted to run clean up.

 Adding a post-hook requires to :